mrikb/ShiroAD/README.md

-apache-shiro-webapp-tutorial
+apache-shiro-webapp-Active Driectory tutorial
 ============================

-A step-by-step tutorial showing how to secure a web app with Apache Shiro
+A tutorial showing how to secure a web app with Apache Shiro in Active Drectory